xupit3r/tuneramblr/web/README.md

-# songmap
+# songmap web

-A website written in noir.
+This is the actual web application for the songmap project.
+It is written in Clojure using the Noir framework.

 ## Usage